 Somatic oncology research focuses on the study of cancers resulting from DNA alteration that occurred after conception; i.e., alteration that was not inherited.
 Two types of DNA alterations exist:

 Cancer research relies on the ability to find these alterations from both traditional (tissue/cell) as well as liquid biopsy samples.
-DNA and RNA for next-generation sequencing (NGS) are typically extracted from tissue samples that were removed surgically from solid tumors (and then frozen, or fixed in formalin and embedded in paraffin; FFPE), or cells obtained by fine needle aspiration.
+DNA and RNA for next-generation sequencing (NGS) are typically extracted from tissue samples that were removed surgically from solid tumors (and then fresh frozen; FF or Formalin Fixed Paraffin Embedded; FFPE) or cells obtained by fine needle aspiration.
 Alternatively, circulating cell-free or tumor nucleic acids (cfDNA or ctDNA) are isolated from blood, plasma or other bodily fluids.
 In both instances, DNA samples are extremely precious, available in limited quantities, and are often of poor or variable quality.
-Methods such as laser-capture microdissection or other forms of tissue dissection (for solid tumor FFPE samples), or fluorescence-activated cell sorting (FACS) of blood cells may be used to enrich for the proportion of cancer cells in a sample, but further reduces the amount of DNA or RNA available for NGS library construction.
+Methods such as laser-capture microdissection or other forms of tissue dissection (for solid tumor FFPE samples), or fluorescence-activated cell sorting (FACS) of blood cells may be used to enrich for the proportion of cancer cells in a sample, but further reduce the amount of DNA or RNA available for NGS library construction.

 Our highly optimized library preparation kits and engineered enzymes enable high library complexity, lower duplication rates and more uniform coverage, which is particularly important in somatic oncology.
 The KAPA library preparation kits are ideal for somatic oncology research for the following reasons: